zovoilis-lab/Flye/docs/USAGE.md

 extended with the sequence from flanking unresolved repeats on the graph.
 Thus, a contig fully contains the corresponding graph edge (with the same id), but might be longer then this edge.
 This is somewhat similar to unitig-contig relation in OLC assemblers.
-In the rare case when a repetitive graph edge is not covered by the set of "extended" contigs, it will be also output in the assembly file.
+In a rare case when a repetitive graph edge is not covered by the set of "extended" contigs, it will be also output in the assembly file.

-Sometimes it is possible to further order some contigs into scaffolds based on the repeat graph structure.
-Since it is hard to give a reliable estimate of the gap size, those gaps are represented with the default 100 Ns.
-If a contig is a part of a scaffold, it will not be output separately to avoid duplications. `assembly_info.txt` file (below) contains additional information about how the scaffolds were formed.
+Sometimes it is possible to further order contigs into scaffolds based on the repeat graph structure.
+These ordered contigs will be output as a part of scaffold in the assembly file (with a `scaffold_` prefix).
+Since it is hard to give a reliable estimate of the gap size, those gaps are represented with the default 100 Ns. `assembly_info.txt` file (below) contains additional information about how scaffolds were formed.

 Extra information about contigs/scaffolds is output into the ```assembly_info.txt``` file.
 It is a tab-delimeted table with the columns as follows: